Maintain your team’s creative flow with the Adobe Creative Cloud app

 The new integration also supports shared channels, allowing teams to seamlessly work with external collaborators, such as creative agencies and freelance designers and copywriters.

-Say, for instance, you’re developing a new brand campaign.
-With shared channels, you can pull a creative agency into the project, share mockups for everyone to see, and provide feedback, all without switching between software applications.
+Say, for instance, that you’re developing a new brand campaign.
+With shared channels, you can pull a creative agency into the project, share mock-ups for everyone to see and provide feedback, all without switching between software applications.
 By keeping everything in Slack, you’re facilitating the free flow of ideas while removing distractions.

 With the new Adobe Creative Cloud app, you can streamline team collaboration and effortlessly connect with external partners, leaving more time for the big ideas that have a measurable impact.